MaximeBonnin/dnd-characters-dataset-24/README.md

 According to [this article on dndbeyond](https://www.dndbeyond.com/posts/1648-2023-unrolled-a-look-back-at-a-year-of-adventure?page=5) there were 180 million characters / NPCs played last year with 6 million being added.
 Now, I don't quite believe the 180 million be relevant for me here (famous last words?) but I expect that the number of characters is like 30 - 50 million.

 My first few tests tell me that it takes about 30 seconds to get 10.000 characters on my local machine.
 This would equal about 40 hours or so of running perfectly smooth to get 50 million characters.
 Doesn't sound impossible but I would really like to try and get this whole thing to run on a GCP cluster or maybe as a batch job in Cloud Run.

+So I set up a GCP VM (E2 with basic settings and allow HTTPs) hosted in the US because I assume that the dndbeyond servers are there as well.
+I Have also added the IP-Address of this VM to the allowed IPs for my MongoDB collection.
+I wrote down all steps after the creation of the VM in [deployme.sh](deployme.sh) so anyone can follow.
+Basically it installs all required tools, clones this repo and then runs the script.
+Now it is just a question of time until I have all the data...